 Customers can make sure theyre not missing out by looking through the information that comes with their water bills.
 A few of the Consumer Council for Waters top tips include:

-Free water meters Across England and Wales, about two thirds of water customers still pay charges based on the rateable value of their homes, but many could save money by having a water meter installed.
-Water companies install meters for free, and customers can try the meter for a year and switch back if they dont like it.1 If a meter cannot be fitted, companies can offer an alternative unmeasured tariff which may be lower than the current bill.
-A calculator to help customers work out how much they would pay on a metered charge is available on the Consumer Council for Waters website, www.ccwater.org.uk.
+Across England and Wales, about two thirds of water customers still pay charges based on the rateable value of their homes, but many could save money by having a water meter installed.
+Water companies install meters for free, and customers can try the meter for a year and switch back if they don’t like it.1 If a meter cannot be fitted, companies can offer an alternative unmeasured tariff which may be lower than the current bill.
+Our water meter calculator can help customers work out how much they would pay on a metered charge is available.

 Sir James Perowne, Chair of the Consumer Council for Water Central and Eastern, said: With Consumer Rights Day coming up, we know that many customers are not aware of the extra services each water company provides, and we would urge customers to get in touch with their local company if they think they could benefit from any, or all of these schemes.